gregora/Wind-Tunnel/README.md

 [sphere.webm](https://github.com/user-attachments/assets/977c7521-c4a4-4afa-98c4-17b6c00de87a)

 A simulation of a sphere put in a wind tunnel.
-Above you can see a screenshot of the simulation and below the resulting graph for lift and drag.
+Above you can see the simulation and below the resulting graph for lift and drag.

 ![Graph](data/figure_sphere.png)